kabbagepatch/hex-to-hsl/README.md

 - Has small issues with floating points in hsl and rgb formats, since it parses them as ints

 ## Release Notes

+### 0.2.0
+Added new commands to convert only hex or only rgb to hsl (along with the command to convert all) Fixed issue where non-colors were converted as hex

 ### 0.1.1
 Handle no commas in hsl values (example: `hsl(292 5% 99%)`)